 When it comes to learning social media, it can be incredibly overwhelming.
 With literally hundreds of new sites and apps available – with more popping up daily – it is hard to feel like you are really gaining any traction for your direct sales business.
 Whether you are looking to increase your business on Facebook, Twitter, Instagram, etc, here are five simple steps to help you master using social media for your direct sales business.

 Be picky about where you choose to be present.

 You don’t need to be on every single social media site that’s out there.
 In fact, that can be worse than picking just a few.
 Take a look at your business and analyze what sites would be best for you to be on.
-Facebook is always a must, as it reaches the most people.
-But will your business benefit from something like Twitter?
+Facebook may seem like a must, as it reaches the most people, but will your business better benefit from something like Twitter?
 Can you get your point across in that short amount of characters?
 What about Instagram?
-Or more recently Periscope?
+Or how about Pinterest?
 If you attempt to be on every single site, and can’t keep up with posting as you should, it will look bad for your business, displaying that you can’t properly keep up.
 Look into what sites will be best for you to make it easier on yourself, and beneficial for your business.

 Set a Schedule.

 Write down a list of everywhere you need to post, and on what days and times you need to post there.
 Then write a list of possible posts to make.
 Set a schedule for yourself of when, where and what to post, you will thank yourself a few weeks after starting your new social media schedule.
 Like everything in the Diva Success System, social media has an important place in your direct sales business.
 Keep yourself organized and stress-free with a schedule.
 You can even use services such as CoSchedule and HootSuite to help you schedule posts ahead of time.